-Along with the benefits of open access, increasing numbers of research funders operate a mandate that funded research be disseminated via open access.
+Along with the benefits of open access, and adherance to AUT's Open Scholarship Policy, increasing numbers of research funders globally stipulate that funded research be disseminated via open access.
 For example:

 Plan S 10 principles: scientific publications publicly funded by national and European research councils must be published open access.

 You can apply Creative Commons licences to your work to make it open access, and/or one of the OA publishing models below.